hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 * * * *

-<span class="highlight">We want Denmark to COMPLETELY {revamp} our asylum policy.[^asyl]<br />
+<span>We want Denmark to COMPLETELY {revamp} our asylum policy.[^asyl]<br />
 We want to do that fundamentally and comprehensively.
-We need to rethink it.</span> It's good that we've dealt with parts of the foreigner policy[^told-ya].
-Amongst other things, we've lowered the benefits you get when you arrive in Denmark. <span class="highlight">But we need to keep going!</span>
+We need to rethink it.</span>{: .highlight} It's good that we've dealt with parts of the foreigner policy[^told-ya].
+Amongst other things, we've lowered the benefits you get when you arrive in Denmark. <span>But we need to keep going!</span>{: .highlight}

 [^asyl]: Asylum policy, like foreigner, immigrant, refugee, and integration policy, is basically used interchangeably.
 [^told-ya]: See?

-For this reason, {I took last week} to encouraging a national compromise on how we help <span class="highlight">actual refugees</span> for the money we spend while <span class="highlight">ensuring the safe-keeping of the Denmark we know</span>.
+For this reason, {I took last week} to encouraging a national compromise on how we help <span>actual refugees</span>{: .highlight} for the money we spend while <span>ensuring the safe-keeping of the Denmark we know</span>{: .highlight}.

-<span class="highlight">A Denmark that's safe for all Danes.<br />
+<span>A Denmark that's safe for all Danes.<br />
 A Denmark for the foreigners we ourselves choose to admit, and who can contribute to a positive development of Denmark.<br />
 A Denmark where we continue to have resources for care and support, where we have resources to develop our core welfare for the sick and elderly and vulnerable.
-Where there is safety!.[^safety]</span>
+Where there is safety!.[^safety]</span>{: .highlight}

 [^safety]: My Danish-to-English dictionary does a good job of explaining the Danishness of the Danish word for *"safety"*, *"tryghed"*, with its three suggestions: